Hunger in the United Kingdom: 21st century

-In October 2012, as part of the BBC documentary Britain's hidden hunger, director David Modell highlighted the way in which internet-based loan providers can also cause people to go hungry.
+In October 2012, as part of the BBC documentary Britain's Hidden Hunger, director David Modell highlighted the way in which internet-based loan providers can also cause people to go hungry.
 Their contracts sometimes allow them to take out the entire balance from their debtor's accounts, at a time of their choosing.
 Sometimes this happens just after a benefit payment had gone in, meaning the recipient may not have any money to buy food for at least a week.
 In late-2012, a Muslim-run charity Sufra was launched to raise awareness and fight food poverty in the United Kingdom.

 In February 2013, Olivier De Schutter, a senior UN official warned the UK's government against leaving too much responsibility for aiding Britain's hungry to the voluntary sector.

 Later in 2013, DEFRA, a government department, commissioned research into the growing dependence on food banks, breakfast clubs and soup kitchens.

 In October 2013, the Red Cross announced it will start providing hunger relief in Britain for the first time since World War II.
 Also in October, an all-party parliamentary group was established to investigate and raise awareness of hunger in Britain.

 In December 2013, an e-petition by hunger relief campaigner Jack Monroe led to a parliamentary debate on hunger in the UK.
-Also in December, a group of doctors and academics wrote to the peer-reviewed British Medical Journal, noting recent developments such as a doubling in the number of malnutrition cases received by hospitals, and asserting that hunger in the UK had reached the level of a "public health emergency".
+Also in December, a group of doctors and academics wrote to the peer-reviewed British Medical Journal, noting recent developments such as a doubling in the number of malnutrition cases received by hospitals, and stating that hunger in the UK had reached the level of a "public health emergency".
 The letter argued that those who are not actually starving are frequently forced to buy and eat cheaper, less healthy food.
 The BMJ published in 2015:

 For the poorest in our society, up to 35% of disposable income will now be needed for food, compared to less than 9% for the more wealthy.
 This will increase reliance on cheap, highly processed, high fat, high sugar, high salt, and calorie-dense, unhealthy foods.
 Re-emerging problems of poor public health nutrition such as rickets and malnutrition in the elderly are also causes for concern.